OGHighZenBerg/git-workshop/BLUEPRINT.md

 *   Add a job to deploy the application to production.
 *   Add a job to automatically generate release notes.
 *   Add a job to publish the application to a package registry.

+## 6. GitHub Pages

+GitHub Pages will be used to host the project's documentation.
+A new workflow will be created to automatically build and deploy the documentation to the `gh-pages` branch.

+## 7. GitHub Code Scanning

+GitHub Code Scanning will be enabled to automatically scan the code for security vulnerabilities.
+The results of the scan will be available in the "Security" tab of the repository.

+## 8. Copilot

+Copilot will be used to provide AI-powered code completion and suggestions.
+Copilot will be enabled for all developers working on the project.